necatiakpinar/necatiakpinar/README.md

 I am a full-stack game developer and a dedicated problem solver with strong communication skills.
 Over the years, I've been committed to advancing my professional skills through a system of continuous learning and development.

-My backend expertise, particularly in .NET and Java Spring, allows me to design and implement scalable, robust server-side solutions that are essential for today’s data-driven applications.
+My backend expertise, particularly in .NET, allows me to design and implement scalable, robust server-side solutions that are essential for today’s data-driven applications.
 By leveraging these technologies, I can build systems that not only support but also elevate the user experience with reliable, well-optimized, and secure backend infrastructures.

 In pursuit of my dreams, I founded a gaming start-up and successfully released a PC game.
 This accomplishment has fueled my ambition to continue building innovative solutions and honing my engineering skills within the gaming industry.